 Faculty members may not assign an "Incomplete" at will, nor may students simply elect to take an "Incomplete" without sufficient cause.
 An "Incomplete" is not intended to permit a student more time for the work of a course than is normally allowed, and will not be approved unless the student has already completed a minimum of two-thirds of the course work.
 No student may have more than 4 incompletes at any given time.
 Students may petition

 The student must complete the remaining work no later than the last day of instruction of the following semester, or the date agreed upon with the instructor, whichever is earlier, whether or not the student is enrolled at Mills.
 If the remaining course work is not completed within the required time, the "Incomplete" will become an "F."

 In extraordinary circumstances, a student may petition the Academic Standing Committee for an extension of the "Incomplete" deadline.
 If approved, the existing "I" grade will be replaced by an "IE" grade indicating that an extension was granted.
-Students may petition for only one extension.
-Further extensions will not be granted.

 The same policy applies to graduate students enrolled in undergraduate courses.